h3/django-duke-client/docs/tutorial.rst

 To do so, simply hit Ctrl+D (or exit) and retype `duke dev`.

+Finally, resist the temptation of editing files in `.duke/bin/` as they are recreated each time you run the buildout command.
+Per project configuration is not supported as now, but it should be sufficiently easy to implement to be supported sooner than later.

-And don't hesitate to share your improvements with me ! :)
+Don't hesitate to share your improvements with me ! :)